sindresorhus/electron-debug/readme.md

 ## API

-Only runs when in [development](https://github.com/sindresorhus/electron-is-dev), unless overridden by the `enabled` option.
+Only runs when in [development](https://github.com/sindresorhus/electron-is-dev), unless overridden by the `isEnabled` option.
 So no need to guard it for production.

 ### electronDebug([options])